Urban green space: Impacts on air quality

-Human activity has increased air pollution in the earth's atmosphere and trees play an essential role in removing human-made pollutants from the air, aka particulate matter (PM).
-Trees produce oxygen and absorb CO2.
+Human activity has increased air pollution in the Earth's atmosphere and plants play an essential role in removing human-made pollutants from the air.
+They can reduce particulate matter (PM) concentrations by intercepting it on leaves or other plant surfaces, and convert CO2 into oxygen through photosynthesis.
 In urban green spaces, trees filter out man-made pollutants.
-Air quality data collected on cities with and without urban green space has shown that areas with an abundance of trees have considerably less air pollutants, i.e. O3, PM10, NO2, SO2, and CO.
+Air quality data collected on cities with and without urban green space has shown that areas with an abundance of trees have considerably less air pollutants, e.g. O3, PM10, NO2, SO2, and CO.
 As air pollutants accumulate in the atmosphere, vulnerable populations, such as children, may suffer from increased incidences of respiratory disease.
 Particulate matter or particle pollution with a diameter of 10 microns (PM10) or 2.5 microns (PM2.5) is associated with heart diseases and respiratory diseases including lung cancer.

 Globally, particulate matter has increased over 28% in indoor air and 35% in outdoor air.
 Children spend most of their time at school, around 10 hours daily, and the indoor and outdoor air has a large impact on their health.
 Schools located in urban areas have higher particulate matter than schools in rural areas.
 Compared with children in schools located in rural areas, children who attend schools located in industrial areas and urban cities have higher levels of urinary PAHs (polycyclic aromatic hydrocarbons) metabolites, which is linked to air pollution.

-There are two different ways that green spaces can reduce the pollution of particulate matter including preventing distribution of particulate from pollutants or by reducing the particulate matter from traveling to other places.
+Green spaces can reduce the pollution of particulate matter by preventing distribution of particulates from pollutants or by reducing the particulate matter from traveling to other places.
 There is a disagreement about the association of living near green spaces or having high exposure to greenness and illness such as allergies, rhinitis, and eye and nose symptoms.
-Higher exposure to tree canopy and pollen was associated with a high risk of prevalence rhinitis, allergic sensitization, wheezing, and asthma among children 7 years-old.
+Higher exposure to tree canopy and pollen was associated with a higher prevalence of rhinitis, allergic sensitization, wheezing, and asthma among children 7 years-old.
 More studies are needed to explain the effect of urban green spaces on children relating to air quality.
 These studies should take into consideration the interconnectedness of tree species, geographic areas, temperature, and other pollutant-like traffic.